wiloon/blog/content/post/archive-0/2012-04-08-jarwar-ear.md

 JAR: Software developers generally use .jar files to distribute Java applications or libraries, in the form. of classes and associated metadata and resources (text, images, etc.) JAR files build on the ZIP file format.

-WAR: In computing, a WAR file (which stands for "web application archive&#8221; ) is a JAR file used to distribute a collection of JavaServer Pages, servlets, Java classes, XML files, tag libraries and static Web pages (HTML and related files) that together constitute a Web application.
+WAR: In computing, a WAR file (which stands for "web application archive" ) is a JAR file used to distribute a collection of JavaServer Pages, servlets, Java classes, XML files, tag libraries and static Web pages (HTML and related files) that together constitute a Web application.

 EAR: An Enterprise Archive, or EAR, is a file format used by Java EE for packaging one or more modules into a single archive so that the deployment of the various modules onto an application server happens simultaneously and coherently.
 It also contains XML files called deployment descriptors which describe how to deploy the modules.
 Maven or Ant can be used to build EAR files.